neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 Rather than trying to work with spiking neural networks directly, we can start by doing something we know how to do, like training an artificial neural network, and then convert the result into a spiking neural network.

-There’s a huge literature on this but I’m just going to mention two approaches from {cite:t}`https://doi.org/10.48550/arXiv.1510.08829`.
+There's a huge literature on this but I'm just going to mention two approaches from {cite:t}`https://doi.org/10.48550/arXiv.1510.08829`.

 ### Soft-LIF